Problem

 Due to climate change, extreme heat is now the leading cause of weather-related deaths.
 And nowhere is extreme heat in the United States more extreme than in our cities, where about 80% of our population resides.
 Cities are essentially heat islands, defined by the US Environmental Protection Agency as “urbanized areas that experience higher temperatures than outlying areas,” with daytime temperatures up to 7°F higher and nighttime temperatures up to 5°F higher than outlying areas.

 To better understand the role that green spaces (including parks, wetlands, and grasslands) play in helping to cool cities, the Natural Areas Conservancy (NAC), New York City’s leading nonprofit dedicated to studying and helping to care for the city’s 20,000 acres of forests and wetlands, recently undertook a cooling study involving 12 cities in its Forests in Cities Network.
-After researching temperature monitoring options to be used in the study, NAC’s deputy director reached out to the HOBO data logging experts at Onset for an affordable, reliable solution that would stand up to outdoor conditions, including rain, wind, and solar radiation.
+After researching temperature monitoring options to be used in the study, NAC’s deputy director reached out to the HOBO data logging experts for an affordable, reliable solution that would stand up to outdoor conditions, including rain, wind, and solar radiation.

 Solution